 For millions of Americans, though, breathlessness is a feeling they feel — physically — all too often, and it’s not at all enjoyable.

 Asthma affects both the young and the old, although it usually starts in childhood.
-In the United States, doctors estimate more than 22 million people have asthma.
-Of these, about 6 million of them are children.
+In the United States, doctors estimate more than 25 million people have asthma and about 7 million are children.

 Your airways (also called your “breathing tubes” or “bronchial tubes”) carry oxygen from the air through the windpipe (also called the “trachea”) to your lungs.
 Many people take breathing for granted.
 It’s simply automatic.